-Product Manager vs. Project Manager: Education
+Product Manager vs Project Manager: Education

 If you want to be a product manager, you need to hold a bachelor’s degree in business administration or marketing with an emphasis on technology.
 And while there are no requirements to become a project manager, it is more common that they hold at least a bachelor’s degree in business management or engineering.

-Project managers typically come from engineering or business backgrounds, while product managers usually have degrees in marketing or some type of product manager certifications.
+Project managers typically come from engineering or business backgrounds, while product managers usually have degrees in marketing or some type of product manager certification.
 The best way to understand the difference between project management and product management is to examine their educational backgrounds.

-Product Manager vs. Project Manager: Job Titles & Salary
+Product Manager vs Project Manager: Job Titles & Salary

 Job titles for both of these positions vary from one job ad to another.
 However, the titles for product management are more clearly defined than for project management.
 Let’s take a look at each one.